 The Georgetown Project also seized an opportunity to collaborate with Georgetown ISD in order to continue The NEST Drop-In Center.
 Now that the former location has transitioned to an overnight host home, it can no longer serve as a drop-in center due to strict confidentiality guidelines in place to protect youth placed in the home.
 “The Georgetown Project is thankful to GISD for the opportunity to relocate The NEST Drop-In Center into the first floor of the old Richarte High School (2201 Old Airport Road).
 We have made a few cosmetic updates to the space and it is now open,” Janca explained, “We are offering STARRY an office in the drop-in center for intake, counseling and case management, which will further enhance services for local youth and families.”

 The NEST Drop-In Center will continue to provide evening meals, laundry, counseling, tutoring and other support services from the new location for GISD high school students qualified as homeless, at-risk or living in transition.
 Hours will also be the same, M-Th, 3-8 pm for students, and donations/tours on Fridays 10 am – 3pm.
 The phone number is 512-943-8056.
-NOTE: The NEST will be closed Dec.
-24th - 27th and Dec.
-31st - Jan.
-1st for Christmas holidays.
-We will be open Dec.
-23rd and 30th.
+NOTE: Spring Break 2014 hours will be March 10,11, 12, open12-4 and closed March 13th & 14th.

 The Georgetown Project is a local nonprofit organization with almost 17 years of youth development programming experience and a vision that Georgetown will become “A community where no child is hungry, hurt, alone or rejected and where all children and youth believe they are loved, respected and treated with dignity.”
 Janca said expansion of The NEST services to include a host home and a drop-in center fits within both the vision and mission of The Georgetown Project.
 “While our vision is for Georgetown, our mission calls us to collect child and youth data, identify resources and needs, and work closely with others to fill the gaps.
 We work with anyone who wants to make a difference in the lives of children and youth.
 We’re a small organization with limited resources and collaboration is key to meeting the needs.”